lithellx/RiotLogin/README.md

 [![RiotLogin](https://img.shields.io/github/downloads/lithellx/RiotLogin/total?style=for-the-badge&label=RiotLogin%20Downloads&color=red)]()

 This program uses SendKeys and keybd_event.
 Not any Riot API or anything illegal.
-Does what you do but faster and can save accounts.
+It does what you do but faster.
+And able to save accounts.

 ## What Riot Support think about RiotLogin?